 Kate Fielding builds creative platforms for intercultural conversations.
 She is a cultural strategist, a company director, a writer of narrative non-fiction and an advocate for social change hairdressing.

 As a cultural strategist, Kate helps organisations evolve and grow – especially those with an arts and cultural-development focus.
 Working across the government, not-for-profit and private sectors, Kate’s particular skill set combines high-level analysis and problem solving, cultural awareness and an in-depth knowledge of Australia’s arts, cultural development and creative industries.

-Kate is currently the Chair of Regional Arts Australia, Chair of the Goldfields-Esperance Development Commission in WA and a member of the Board of the Australia Council for the Arts.
+Kate is currently the Chair of the Goldfields-Esperance Development Commission and of Regional Arts Australia.
+She has been a member of the Board of the Australia Council for the Arts and of Country Arts WA.
 Her work has been recognised through two national awards – a Sidney Myer Creative Fellowship (2014-2015) and a Churchill Fellowship (2012).
 She was named a 40Under40 WA Business Leader in 2017.
 She is a member of the live art and social change hairdressing group Sir Madam Salon.

 Kate holds a B. Arts (Hons.) in History from the University of Melbourne and a B. Creative Arts in Writing from the Victorian College of the Arts.
 She is a graduate of the Australian Institute of Company Directors.
 Based in Kalgoorlie-Boulder, WA, Kate’s work takes her to regional, remote and very remote parts of Australia as well as overseas.
 She has lived and worked in the Ngaanyatjarra Lands, WA, and in Yogyakarta, Indonesia.